Aldeburgh & Thorpeness Holiday Cottages

 World famous for its association with Benjamin Britten, arguably this country’s greatest composer, Aldeburgh is an excellent holiday location for all generations, providing opportunities for sailing, golf, bird watching, walking and an eclectic series of arts events including annual Documentary, Literary and Poetry Festivals.

-You can stay close to the beach and the High Street amidst the hustle and bustle of holidaymaker activity - 195 High Street (5) or 207 High Street (6), Dart Cottage (4), Fishermans Cottage (4), Raymond Cottage (6), Melody Cottage (6), Elmbank (8) or even closer to the beach at Seahorse Cottage or Gallery Cottage (both sleep 2), Mariners Cottage (4), Pebble Cottage (4), The Old Library (2), The Yacht House (10), Neptune House (6), or Petersmede (8) which enjoys uninterrupted sea views.
+You can stay close to the beach and the High Street amidst the hustle and bustle of holidaymaker activity - Correggio Cottage (6) or 207 High Street (6), Dart Cottage (4), Fishermans Cottage (4), Eldoret (9), Raymond Cottage (6), Hanover House (10), or even closer to the beach at Gallery Cottage (sleeps 2), Mariners Cottage (4), The Old Library (2), The Yacht House (10) or Edinburgh Cottage (5).
 Aldeburgh is not a large town so you will never be far from the sea and the river.
-A few yards up the hill (5 minutes from the beach) are The Studio (6), Pantiles (5) and Fern Court Lodge (6), whilst The Pink House (4) and 15 Mariners Way (5) are beyond the church.
+A few yards up from the hill (5 minutes from the beach) are The Studio (6), Pantiles (5), 21 Park Lane (6) and Fern Court Lodge (6), whilst The Pink House (4) is beyond the church.

 Just 1.5 miles up the coast from Aldeburgh is utterly unique and totally fascinating.
 Designed at the beginning of the 1900s at the height of the Arts and Crafts Movement, Thorpeness was created as a holiday retreat for the middle classes.
-Here there are some lovely larger houses (sleeping between 10 and 14 people, ideal for a family gathering or a group of friends) Shorecote, Sea View, and Alexander House and Spinneys are all close or overlooking the sea.
+Here there are some lovely larger houses (sleeping between 10 and 14 people, ideal for a family gathering or a group of friends) Shorecote, Sea View (for parties of 20, book in conjuction with The Pink House, which can also be rented separately), Alexander House and Fairhaven are all close or overlooking the sea.
+Slightly smaller is The Boat House (6).

 In the centre of Thorpeness is the Meare, a wildlife rich 65 acre lake, with rowing boats, canoes and punts for hire.
 Thorpeness also has a Country club with tennis courts and 18 hole heathland golf course, a good pub, village shop and restaurant.